juspay/awesome-selfhosted-nixos/README.md

 ### [navidrome](https://www.navidrome.org/)

-navidrome is a Web UI (with compatible mobile apps) that streams your music files.
+navidrome is a Web UI (with compatible mobile apps) that streams your music files, providing a self-hosted alternative to Spotify.

 ```nix
 services.navidrome = {